NORTH MANCHESTER COMMUNITY PARTNERSHIP

 Activities - how the charity spends its money

-We seek to improve the capacity and skills of our socially and disadvantaged community.
+We seek to improve the capacity and skills of our socially & disadvantaged communities.
 We provide I.A.G. to North Manchester residents seeking employment, training or volunteering.
-We deliver outreach sessions offering work club activities, benefits advice service, Digital Skills Training.
-Accredited Online& classroom training, volunteering opportunities and access to community led activities
+We deliver outreach sessions offering work club activities, welfare & Housing, Digital Skills, regulated immigration, accredited online & classroom training, volunteering, wellbeing and community-led activities

 Income and expenditure